josborne891/Engineer-Articles/README.md

 ## How Quantum Cryptography works

-The process for current [Quantum Cryptography](https://quantumxc.com/quantum-cryptography-explained/), uses fiber optic cables to send a sequence of photons.
+The process for current [Quantum Cryptography](https://quantumxc.com/quantum-cryptography-explained/), also known as quantum key distribution, sends photons through fiber optic cables in an ordered a sequence.
 The sequence of photons passes through a polarizer that randomizes the orientation of the photon and sent to the receiver.
 A receiver only accepts the photons of a certain orientation and disregards the rest.
 These photons are then accepted as the key matching to the encrypted data.
+As

 ## Limitations